Applying for a master's

-- Via the Fast-Track Scheme.
-If you are a current University of Manchester student you can apply via the "Fast-Track" scheme.
-All you need to do is email firstname.lastname@example.org with your personal details (full name, current undergraduate course and student ID number), along with the name of the School of Social Sciences Masters course you wish to be considered for (for example, MSc Economics).
-We will then do the rest for you and where possible make you a conditional offer for your chosen masters course.
+- If you are a current University of Manchester student, apply via the Fast-Track Scheme.
+You need to email email@example.com with your personal details (full name, current undergraduate course and student ID number), along with the name of the School of Social Sciences course you wish to be considered for (ie MSc Economics).
+Where possible, we will make you a conditional offer for your chosen master's course.

-As well as the on-line application form, we require supporting information.
+As well as the online application form, we will need some supporting information:

 - copies of degree certificates and transcripts;

-- Please note that references are NOT compulsory at the initial application stage, but we do require that you include the names and contact details of two academic referees on your application form.
-If we subsequently require references we will contact them directly.
+Please note that references are not compulsory at the initial application stage, but we do require that you include the names and contact details of two academic referees on your application form.
+If we require references we will contact them directly.

-Please ensure that you check the course information details for further information on what other supporting documents are required for your chosen course.
+Ensure that you check the specific course details for further information on what documents are required for your course.

-Find out about our fees and our current funding opportunities for those embarking on postgraduate taught programmes.
+Find out about our fees and current funding opportunities for masters courses.

 How to write a personal statement

-Your personal statement must give convincing reasons why you want do the course and why you are a suitable applicant.
+Your personal statement should give convincing reasons why you want to do the course and why you're a suitable applicant.

 Explain what drives your interests and provide strong evidence to back up your claims.
 For example, include authors you admire, theories or problems that interest you, conferences you have attended, or relevant work experience.

-If you are applying to a conversion course or if your undergraduate degree is not directly related to the graduate programme, it is even more important to demonstrate your commitment.
+If you are applying to a conversion course or if your undergraduate degree is not directly related to the master's course, it is important to demonstrate your commitment.